 Art Under the Elevated - Art Commissions

-Since 2017, RISE has commissioned a number of artists to host temporary art exhibitions to activate the public space under and adjacent to the elevated A-train tracks in the Rockaways.
+Over the past seven years, RISE has commissioned artists to host temporary art exhibitions to activate the public space under and adjacent to the elevated A-train tracks in the Rockaways.

 introductory photo